 The Supreme Court ruled that the US government needed to pay the Sioux nation fair market value for their lands, plus 5% annual interest.
-The land was valued at $17.5M in 1877 and 103 years of interest would nearly be an additional $100M.
+The land was valued at $17.5M in 1877 and 103 years of interest translated to an additional $100M.

 However, the Sioux nation refused the payment.
 They argued that the land was never for sale and thus the lands should be returned to them instead.
-The dispute is still unresolved, and the payment to the Sioux is still owed.
+To this day the federal government still owes payment to the Sioux.